birnbaum/rfvis/README.md

   --leaf-color         Color of the leaves.
 Either the leaf impurity or the
                        class assigned to the leaf.
                             [choices: "impurity", "class"] [default: "impurity"] --branch-color       Color of the branches.
-Either the node's impurity or the node's drop-of-impurity.
+Either the node impurity or the node drop-of-impurity.
                     [choices: "impurity", "impurity-drop"] [default: "impurity"]
 ```

-#### The Graphical User Interface
+## The Graphical User Interface
 To interactively analyze your forest with the web-based GUI run:
 ```
 $ node ./dist/index.js gui /path/to/data